0-5788719150923125/vtx/README.md

 # features

 - Automated lifecycle tasks for development, training, and inference pipelines across a variety of AI architectures.
-- A portable AI agent with support for controlled environments, and unsupervised machine learning.
+- A portable AI agent with support for controlled environments, and unsupervised learning.
-- Easy to install, and runs anywhere.
+- Easy to install, runs anywhere.
 - Integration with a dozen social media platforms.
 - Local, offline-first APIs for text generation, image interrogation, and pattern mining.
 - Swarm intelligence.